There was no such thing as Palestinians: Commentary

-Barbara McKean Parmenter reflected on the statement in its wider context:
+Barbara McKean Parmenter, a literary critic, reflected in 2010 on the statement:

 In one sense she was right.
 There was no Palestine in the Western sense of a nation-state and no Palestinian people in the Western sense of a national group taking explicit possession of and improving its national territory.
 By Western definition, Palestinians, like many other native peoples around the world, did not exist.

-James Gelvin commented on the quote along similar lines: